hyperthunk/mnesia_tx_check/README.md

 A six node cluster is configured in `./resources/nodes.resource`, where each node is started using the [slave](http://www.erlang.org/doc/man/slave.html) module.
-The cluster `on_start` hooks bootstraps mnesia for all the nodes, which the slave/node `on_join` hook triggers the mnesia_tx_check application startup.
+The cluster `on_start` hooks bootstraps mnesia for all the nodes, whilst the slave/node `on_join` hook triggers the mnesia_tx_check application startup, which starts exercising the database somewhat vigorously.
+The test suite (in the ./test directory) restarts nodes with some degree of randomness, in the coice of node and timing of the restarts.